Randomness and Differentiability: Introduction

 \subsection{Discussion}

 The results above indicate a rich two-way interaction between algorithmic randomness and analysis.

-\n \emph{Analysis to randomness:} Characterizations via differentiability can be used to better understand an algorithmic randomness notion.
+\n \emph{Analysis to randomness:} Characterizations via differentiability can be used to improve our understanding of an algorithmic randomness notion.
 For instance, we will show that several randomness notions of reals are preserved under the maps $z \to z^\aaa$ where $\aaa\neq 0 $ is a computable real.
-Furthermore, we show that computable randomness of a real is base invariant: it does not depend on the fact that we used the binary expansion of a real in its definition (Theorem~\ref{thm:CRbaseinv} below).
+Furthermore, we show that computable randomness of a real is base invariant: it does not depend on the fact that one uses the binary expansion of a real in its definition (Theorem~\ref{thm:CRbaseinv} below).

-\n \emph{Randomness to analysis:} the results also yield a better understanding of the underlying classical theorems.
-They indicate that in the setting of Lebesgue's theorem (see Subsection~\ref{ss:Lebesgue}), the exception sets for differentiability of nondecreasing functions are simpler than the exception sets for bounded variation functions.
+\n \emph{Randomness to analysis:} the results also improve our understanding of the underlying classical theorems.
+They indicate that in the setting of Lebesgue's theorem mentioned close to the beginning of the paper, the exception sets for differentiability of nondecreasing functions are simpler than the exception sets for functions of bounded variation.
 Furthermore, one can attempt to calibrate, in the sense of reverse mathematics, the strength of theorems saying that a certain function is a.e.\ well behaved.
 The benchmark principles have the form ``for each oracle set $X$, there is a set $R$ that is random in $X$'', for some fixed algorithmic randomness notion.
 For \ML{} randomness, the principle above is called ``weak weak K\"onig's Lemma''.
-By recent work of Simpson and Pathak, this principle is sufficient to prove the Lebesgue differentiation theorem of Subsection~\ref{ss:ClassAn} over a standard base theory called RCA$_0$.
-A lot of work remains to be done here.
+Now consider the principle that every function of bounded variation is differentiable at some real.
+By the work in Subsection~\ref{ss:Proof_MLbV} below, this implies weak weak K\"onig's Lemma over a standard base theory called RCA$_0$.
+Recent work of Nies and Yokoyama (see \cite[Part 2]{LogicBlog:13}) uses genuine methods of reverse mathematics to show that the converse implication holds as well.
+One can also study the strength of the Lebesgue differentiation theorem; see \cite[Section 3.4]{Montalban:11} for some background.